KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **By:** Cola\#6861

-I was asked this question on reddit and thought it should be the case since Sucrose' basic attacks are anemo which will swirl the electro debuff on the enemy.
+I was asked this question on reddit and thought it should be the case since Sucrose' basic attacks are Anemo which will Swirl the Electro debuff on the enemy.

-Upon testing, as expected: it works, and yes Lightning Smite also crits!
+Upon testing, as expected: it works, and yes Lightning Smite also CRITs!

 **Evidence:**